 Guidance on each part of course from our Director of Studies, Debbie Winter

 - The definition of trauma

 - The impact of trauma on our health and life

 - A review of the research into trauma when working with singers

 - What evidence exists on mental health and trauma-related factors specific to singers and voice professionals?

-- How can voice professional ad voice users embody a trauma-informed and mental health-informed approach while remaining appropriately within their scope of practice?
+How can voice professionals and voice users embody a trauma-informed and mental health-informed approach while remaining appropriately within their scope of practice?

 How long will the course take?